Towards open and expandable cognitive AI architectures for large-scale multi-agent human-robot collaborative learning: Conclusions and future research directions

-The current work focuses on introducing a novel cognitive AI architecture, targeting to provide reliable solutions to current obstacles in (large-scale) LfD robot learning, namely that of long-term autonomy and multi-agent systems.
-For achieving this, a new FL-based AI formalism is introduced for enabling open and expandable human-robot collaborative learning schemes.
-The designed architecture, which significantly broadens the capabilities of previous FL-based and LfD robotic systems, suggests specific and concrete research directions for each of the challenges met (also in relation to the respective state-of-art solutions), as detailed in Section \ref{sec:CognitiveArchitecture}.
-In this section, the key elements of the designed environment that are crucial to its success, which at the same time constitute both critical technological challenges and promising research directions in the fields of LfD, AI and HRI, are briefly summarized below:
+In the followings, the key elements of the designed environment that are crucial to its success, which at the same time constitute both critical technological challenges and promising future research directions in the fields of LfD, AI and HRI, are briefly summarized:

 \begin{itemize}

 \item {\it{Incorporation of multi-user feedback information}}: Although numerous LfD approaches have been introduced in the past, multi-agent learning remains as one of the most challenging open issues in the field \cite{Hussein17}.
 The latter comprises the central goal of the introduced cognitive AI architecture, which relies on the incorporation of FL-based technologies reinforced with a generalized function $\Phi(.)$ (defined in (\ref{eq:FLGlobalUpdateHuman})) for specifying how to combine information (i.e. model updates $\Delta \textbf{W}_\beta^{l,m}$) from multiple human subjects $h_m$ (making use of the respective estimated profiles $\textbf{Q}^{l,m}$).
 Three variants of function $\Phi(.)$ are introduced (Section \ref{sssec:UserIncorporation}), namely user weighting, parameter weighting and user clustering.
 The specific choice to be made depends on the particularities of the selected application domain (e.g. the number of involved human workers, the number and types of supported AI models, the type and number of employed sensors, etc.).